dDenVil/sen0366/README.md

 With code below, you can simply test your sensor.
 I have used arduino nano with connected RX and TX pins, to D2 and D3 correspondently.
 In some datasheets it mensioned that it works from 3.3V only.
 But I risked and connected it to arduino 5V, and it is works fine.
 So you can connected your sensor as it is shown.

 ![connect1](https://dfimg.dfrobot.com/nobody/wiki/9baa5bf812b40f12da725e18ac77ca5c.png)
+Define software serial, 3 is TX, 2 is RX.
 ![connect2](https://dfimg.dfrobot.com/nobody/wiki/3729ed2e85b73af307bb026255d377d1.png)

 Code prints in serial distance, and recieved command with data bit.
 To set nessasery parameters type corresponding number:

 | Variable Name                   | Number | Notes |
 |---------------------------------|--------|-------|
 | singleMeasurement               | 1      |works       |